The Ultimate South African Christmas Shopping List

 Stay tuned for my yearly festive disappearing act.
 Seriously, good luck finding me.

-If you do find me, make this Festive Chocolate Truffle Trifle.
+Try this Festive Chocolate Truffle Trifle.

 Flake Chocolate